nus-cs3281/2023/students/sikai00/progress.md

+## Summary

+I mainly worked on backend features for RepoSense.
+A summary of key PR contributions are:

+Backend:
+- Removed authorship tag validation regex, to make RepoSense conform less towards GitHub's ID specification.
+- Made RepoSense less reliant on static variables across various classes, to better follow object-oriented principles.
+- Investigated and prepared a working parallelized version of `systemtest`.
+Reported on the feasibility of the parallelization effort.
+- Implemented a CLI wizard for new RepoSense users to lower the effort needed to start using RepoSense.
+- Removed unnecessary test mode behavior through validating the JSON output produced.
+- Implemented feature to allow multiple repository's location to be specified in a single row in `author-config.csv`.

+DevOps:
+- Updated GitHub Actions workflow to use GitHub environmental files instead of using soon-to-be deprecated set-output.

 | Week | Project   | Achievements                                                                                                                                                       |
 | ---- | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | 2    | RepoSense | Merged PR: [Remove authorship tag validation regex #1857](https://github.com/reposense/RepoSense/pull/1857)                                                        |